 June 28, 2021

-War veterans probably spring to mind when most people think of post traumatic stress disorder (PTSD).
+War Veterans probably spring to mind when most people think of post-traumatic stress disorder (PTSD).
 But many kinds of traumatic events can cause people to develop PTSD.

 About 60-75% of Americans will experience at least one traumatic event during their lifetime, and the majority will experience more than one.
 Events could include natural disasters, life-threatening accidents, physical or sexual assault, the sudden death of a loved one, or the diagnosis of a serious illness; even simply witnessing such events can be traumatic.